-This English has been to share the study outcomes with the DIPA-range countries (i.e. China, Mongolia and the Russian Federation) and those who are interested in transboundary cooperation for nature conservation.
+This English version has been prepared to share the study outcomes with the DIPA-range countries (i.e. China, Mongolia and the Russian Federation) and those who are interested in transboundary cooperation for nature conservation.
 The team of report preparation includes Sangmin Nam, Qian Cheng, Mi-Jin Lee (ESCAP-ENEA), with great support from Yeeun Lee, Hyeonji Kim and Qiheng (Terri) Hong (interns).